 Whisk the honey and olive oil and add salt and pepper to taste.

-Arrange the rocket, basil leaves, fig quarters and pecorino on a large plate or shallow salad bowl.
+Arrange the rocket, basil leaves, fig quarters and cheese chunks on a large plate or shallow salad bowl.

 Drizzle over the dressing and some more black pepper.